Manorbier is a historic village in a picturesque setting on the South Pembrokeshire coast in Wales.

 A traditional village pub The Castle Inn offers bar meals and local ales, a welcome place for those who have just completed a long coast walk and want some stronger refreshments.

 The impressive Manorbier Castle is worth visiting when open during the holiday season.
 There is a charge for tours admission, check out the link visit Manorbier Castle .

-There’s a small tearoom in the well kept grounds and with some tables set out on the lawn, it was a super setting for enjoying some refreshments, al fresco style on a fine sunny morning.
+Within the Castle is a small tearoom and with some tables set out on the lawn in the grounds it’s a lovely setting for a drinks break al fresco style on a sunny day.

 In another part of the castle is a grand hall which is now used as an events space.
-It still retains a lot of character as a throwback to a time of enchanted castles and the times of a medieval court.
+Exploring these rooms can give a glimpse into centuries past, a time of enchanted castles and the medieval court of Lords.

-Having completed a tour around the castle and grounds, we returned to the beach later and found it to be a lot busier with families and groups making the most of the fine weather.
-At the back of the beach are a few areas of sand dunes bounded by tall grass which are great little places for setting up chairs and relaxing in peace and quiet, which is exactly what we do for the next couple of hours.
+Manorbier Bay is a very popular spot with families and groups visiting the beach during the spring and summer.
+At the back of the beach are a few areas of sand dunes bounded by tall grass which are great little places for setting up chairs to relax and enjoy the day.

 As well as the usual holiday crowd you also see coast path hikers making their way across the beach.
 The safe waters of the bay, popular with water sport enthusiasts, on a hot summers day is an entertaining scene as people haul various kayaks, surfboards, body boards and small boats down the beach to the shore.